 To start this blog off, I’ll show you what I do to collect GPS data everytime I boot up my laptop without having to remember to start logging.
 There are a couple of things that I use to do this, and if you have alternative methods, please post in the comments!
 The next couple of posts in this series will describe what to do with those logs after the chase!

 - Globalsat BU-353 GPS Receiver – this is one of the best workhorse GPS pucks available.
 I’ve never had a single issue with it and it always picks up a strong signal.
 The damn thing just works.
 You can usually pick one of these up for about $30.
 You do not need to use this particular puck if you do not want to.
 As long as you get one that outputs a NMEA-0183 compatible data stream, you should be good to go.

-- GpsGate – Normally when you plug in a GPS receiver to your laptop, it’s data stream is only available to one software program.
-GpsGate allows you to take the NMEA stream from your GPS device and send it to multiple programs simultaneously.
-Most chasers are familiar with this software as it allows them to send their GPS data to GR3, Streets & Trips, iMap, etc, all at the same time.
-GpsGate Standard runs $39.95 and is definitely worth the money.
-You can download the GpsGate Express version and it will allow you to use the full Standard capabilities for 14-days.
-Once the 14-days has elapsed, GpsGate Express will not save to a log file, so you will need to purchase the Standard license to export NMEA logs beyond the 14-day trial.
+- GpsGate Splitter – Normally when you plug in a GPS receiver to your laptop, it’s data stream is only available to one software program.
+GpsGate Splitter allows you to take the NMEA stream from your GPS device and send it to multiple programs simultaneously.
+Most chasers are familiar with this software as it allows them to send their GPS data to GR3, Streets & Trips, etc, all at the same time.
+GpsGate Splitter Standard runs $39.95 and is definitely worth the money.
+The Express version is free and it will support output to two devices, however it will not log.
+You need the standard edition to get the logging capabilities I refer to in this post.

 When you start GPSGate for the first time you are greeted with the GpsGate Setup Wizard: